 3. Haleiwa Alii Beach Park

-Haleiwa Alii Beach Park is situated just a short walk from Haleiwa town, home to the North Shore Marketplace including multiple stores and restaurants.
+Haleiwa Alii Beach Park is situated just a short walk from Haleiwa town, home to the North Shore Marketplace which includes several restaurants and stores that are perfect for a casual meal or picking up a Hawaii souvenir.

 This is one of the best beaches on the North Shore for families since there’s a broad range of facilities and amenities including; a volleyball court, a grassy area with picnic tables, toilets, showers and a whole host of parking.